-Following the autoregressive language model training as described in Section 9.3.3, Fig. 11.9.6 illustrates GPT pretraining with a transformer encoder, where the target sequence is the input sequence shifted by one token.
-Note that the causal attention pattern in the transformer decoder enforces that each token can only attend to its past tokens (token-by-token prediction cannot attend to future tokens).
+Following the autoregressive language model training as described in Section 9.3.3, Fig. 11.9.6 illustrates GPT pretraining with a Transformer encoder, where the target sequence is the input sequence shifted by one token.
+Note that the attention pattern in the Transformer decoder enforces that each token can only attend to its past tokens (future tokens cannot be attended to because they have not yet been chosen).

 GPT-2 demonstrated potential of using the same language model for multiple tasks without updating the model.
 This is more computationally efficient than fine-tuning, which requires model updates via gradient computation.

 Before explaining the more computationally efficient use of language models without parameter update, recall Section 9.5 that a language model can be trained to generate a text sequence conditional on some prefix text sequence.
 Thus, a pretrained language model may generate the task output as a sequence without parameter update, conditional on an input sequence with the task description, task-specific input–output examples, and a prompt (task input).
-This learning paradigm can be further categorized into zero-shot, one-shot, and few-shot, when there is no, one, or a few task-specific input–output examples, respectively (Fig. 11.9.7).
+This learning paradigm is called in-context learning (Brown et al., 2020), which can be further categorized into zero-shot, one-shot, and few-shot, when there is no, one, and a few task-specific input–output examples (Fig. 11.9.7).

 These three settings were tested in GPT-3 (Brown et al., 2020), whose largest version uses data and model size about two orders of magnitude larger than those in GPT-2.
-GPT-3 uses the same transformer decoder architecture in its direct predecessor GPT-2 except that attention patterns (right of Fig. 11.9.6) are sparser at alternating layers.
+GPT-3 uses the same Transformer decoder architecture as its direct predecessor GPT-2 except that attention patterns (at the right in Fig. 11.9.6) are sparser at alternating layers.
 Pretrained with 300 billion tokens, GPT-3 performs better with larger model size, where few-shot performance increases most rapidly (Fig. 11.9.8).
-Although enjoying computational efficiency, GPT-3 few-shot learning underperformed the state-of-the-art fine-tuned models that require model updates.
-Nonetheless, GPT-3 has powered a wide range of downstream applications across the Web: it was generating 4.5 billions words every day around nine months of its API release.

-Fig. 11.9.8 empirically demonstrates scalability of transformers in the GPT-3 language model.
-For language modeling, more comprehensive empirical studies on scalability of transformers had suggested training larger transformers with more data and compute (Kaplan et al., 2020).
+Fig. 11.9.8 empirically demonstrates scalability of Transformers in the GPT-3 language model.
+For language modeling, more comprehensive empirical studies on the scalability of Transformers have led researchers to see promise in training larger Transformers with more data and compute (Kaplan et al., 2020).

-The scalability of transformers in the GPT series has inspired subsequent transformer language models.
-While the transformer decoder in GPT-3 was largely followed in OPT (Open Pretrained Transformers) (Zhang et al., 2022) using only 1/7th the carbon footprint of the former, the GPT-2 transformer decoder was used in training the 530-billion-parameter Megatron-Turing NLG (Smith et al., 2022) with 270 billion training tokens.
-Following the GPT-2 design, the 280-billion-parameter Gopher (Rae et al., 2021) pretrained with 300 billion tokens achieved state-of-the-art performance across the majority on about 150 diverse tasks.
-Inheriting the same architecture and using the same compute budget of Gopher, Chinchilla (Hoffmann et al., 2022) is a substantially smaller (70 billion parameters) model that trains much longer (1.4 trillion training tokens), outperforming Gopher on many tasks.
-To continue the scaling line of language modeling, PaLM (Pathway Language Model) (Chowdhery et al., 2022), a 540-billion-parameter transformer decoder with modified designs pretrained on 780 billion tokens, outperformed average human performance on the BIG-Bench benchmark (Srivastava et al., 2022).
-Further training PaLM on 38.5 billion tokens containing scientific and mathematical content results in Minerva (Lewkowycz et al., 2022), a large language model that can answer nearly a third of undergraduate-level problems that require quantitative reasoning, such as in physics, chemistry, biology, and economics.
+The scalability of Transformers in the GPT series has inspired subsequent large language models.
+The GPT-2 Transformer decoder was used for training the 530-billion-parameter Megatron-Turing NLG (Smith et al., 2022) with 270 billion training tokens.
+Following the GPT-2 design, the 280-billion-parameter Gopher (Rae et al., 2021) pretrained with 300 billion tokens, performed competitively across diverse tasks.
+Inheriting the same architecture and using the same compute budget of Gopher, Chinchilla (Hoffmann et al., 2022) is a substantially smaller (70 billion parameters) model that trains for much longer (1.4 trillion training tokens), outperforming Gopher on many tasks and with more emphasis on the number of tokens than on the number of parameters.
+To continue the scaling line of language modeling, PaLM (Pathway Language Model) (Chowdhery et al., 2022), a 540-billion-parameter Transformer decoder with modified designs pretrained on 780 billion tokens, outperformed average human performance on the BIG-Bench benchmark (Srivastava et al., 2022).
+Its later version, PaLM 2 (Anil et al., 2023), scaled data and model roughly 1:1 and improved multilingual and reasoning capabilities.
+Other large language models, such as Minerva (Lewkowycz et al., 2022) that further trains a generalist (PaLM) and Galactica (Taylor et al., 2022) that is not trained on a general corpus, have shown promising quantitative and scientific reasoning capabilities.

 Transformers have been pretrained as encoder-only (e.g., BERT), encoder–decoder (e.g., T5), and decoder-only (e.g., GPT series).
-Pretrained models may be adapted to perform different tasks with model update (e.g., fine tuning) or not (e.g., few shot).
-Scalability of transformers suggests that better performance benefits from larger models, more training data, and more training compute.
-Since transformers were first designed and pretrained for text data, this section leans slightly towards natural language processing.
+Pretrained models may be adapted to perform different tasks with model update (e.g., fine-tuning) or not (e.g., few-shot).
+Scalability of Transformers suggests that better performance benefits from larger models, more training data, and more training compute.
+Since Transformers were first designed and pretrained for text data, this section leans slightly towards natural language processing.
 Nonetheless, those models discussed above can be often found in more recent models across multiple modalities.
-For example, (i) Chinchilla (Hoffmann et al., 2022) was further extended to Flamingo (Alayrac et al., 2022), a visual language model for few-shot learning; (ii) GPT-2 (Radford et al., 2019) and the vision transformer encode text and images in CLIP (Contrastive Language-Image Pre-training) (Radford et al., 2021), whose image and text embeddings were later adopted in the DALL-E 2 text-to-image system (Ramesh et al., 2022).
-Although there has been no systematic studies on transformer scalability in multi-modal pretraining yet, a recent all-transformer text-to-image model, Parti (Yu et al., 2022), shows potential of scalability across modalities: a larger Parti is more capable of high-fidelity image generation and content-rich text understanding (Fig. 11.9.12).
+For example, (i) Chinchilla (Hoffmann et al., 2022) was further extended to Flamingo (Alayrac et al., 2022), a visual language model for few-shot learning; (ii) GPT-2 (Radford et al., 2019) and the vision Transformer encode text and images in CLIP (Contrastive Language-Image Pre-training) (Radford et al., 2021), whose image and text embeddings were later adopted in the DALL-E 2 text-to-image system (Ramesh et al., 2022).
+Although there have been no systematic studies on Transformer scalability in multimodal pretraining yet, an all-Transformer text-to-image model called Parti (Yu et al., 2022) shows potential of scalability across modalities: a larger Parti is more capable of high-fidelity image generation and content-rich text understanding (Fig. 11.9.12).

 Given a powerful language model, what applications can you think of?